 How can cities promote educational and professional pathways and develop skills while developing sustainable food ecosystems?

 Focusing on food systems is both an end and a means to address jobs accessibility and skills development.
-Many cities are indeed using this approach to boost employability of job seekers and support the most disadvantaged people to develop new skills while socialising.
-Many cities are also supporting the development of business and entrepreneurial initiatives through business incubators and test farms.
+Cities can use food to boost employability of job seekers and support the most disadvantaged people to develop new skills while socialising.
+They can support the development of business and entrepreneurial initiatives through business incubators and test farms.

-- Les Jardins d'Arlette (« Arlette’s gardens ») supporting social reinsertion through gardening, while selling products to public and private clients
+Arlette’s gardens, supporting social reinsertion through gardening, while selling products to public and private clients.

-- Bees educational Seminars for Teachers, Performed by the Arnea Environmental Educational Centre, in Nea Propontida, Greece
+Bees educational seminars for teachers, performed by the Arnea Environmental Educational Centre.

-- Bee products as endless possibilities for innovation and creation of green jobs, in Lubljana, Slovenia
+Bee products as endless possibilities for innovation and creation of green jobs.

-- Job creation policies in urban agriculture & sustainable food businesses, Brussels
+Job creation policies in urban agriculture & sustainable food businesses.

-- UIA MAC - Permaculture to spearhead an economic process and urban growth as a means to combat poverty in Pozzuoli, Italy
+Permaculture to spearhead an economic process and urban growth as a means to combat poverty.